The Superconductivity of Sr$_2$RuO$_4$ Under $c$-Axis Uniaxial Stress: Introduction

 This puzzle has led to substantial theoretical activity.
-Two recent proposals are $s \pm id$~\cite{Romer19_PRL, Romer21_arXiv} and $d \pm ig$~\cite{Kivelson20_npj, Wagner20_PRB} order parameters, which require tuning to obtain $T_\text{TRSB} \approx T_\text{c}$ (where $T_\text{TRSB}$ is the time reversal symmetry breaking temperature) on the tetragonal lattice of \SRO{}, but avoid horizontal line nodes.
+Two recent proposals are $s \pm id$~\cite{Romer19_PRL, Romer21_arXiv} and $d \pm ig$~\cite{Kivelson20_npj, Wagner20_PRB} order parameters, which require tuning to obtain $T_\text{TRSB} \approx T_\text{c}$ (where $T_\text{TRSB}$ is the time reversal symmetry breaking temperature), but avoid horizontal line nodes.
 A mixed-parity state~\cite{Scaffidi20_arxiv} and superconductivity that breaks time reversal symmetry only in the vicinity of extended defects~\cite{Willa21_PRB} have been proposed to account for the absence of a resolvable heat capacity anomaly at $T_\text{TRSB}$~\cite{Li21_PNAS}.
 Interorbital pairing through Hund's coupling is also under discussion~\cite{Suh20_PRR, Clepkens21_PRR, Gingras19_PRL, Ramires19_PRB}; this mechanism could yield $d_{xz} \pm id_{yz}$ order without interlayer pairing.
 Thermal conductivity and quasiparticle interference data, on the other hand, have been interpreted as evidence for a single-component, $d_{xy}$ or $d_{x^2-y^2}$ gap~\cite{Sharma20_PNAS, Hassinger17_PRX}.

-The electronic structure of \SRO{} is tunable through in-plane uniaxial stress, providing a further avenue for probing its superconductivity.
-Under uniaxial stress along the $[100]$ lattice direction the largest Fermi surface sheet (the $\gamma$ sheet--- see Fig.~\ref{fig:DFT}) transitions from an electron-like to an open topology~\cite{Sunko19_npj}. $T_\text{c}$ increases from 1.5~K in unstressed \SRO{} to 3.5~K at this transition, while the $c$-axis upper critical field $H_\text{c2}$ increases by a factor of twenty~\cite{Steppke17_Science}.
-This strong enhancement in $H_\text{c2}$ is further evidence for even parity, because it is difficult to obtain without a gap that is large at the point in $k$-space where this Lifshitz transition occurs, the $Y$ point.
-In a two-dimensional picture this point is parity-invariant, so the gap of odd-parity order parameters must vanish there.
+Uniaxial stress has become an important probe of the superconductivity of \SRO{}.
+When stress is applied along the $[100]$ direction, the largest Fermi surface sheet (the $\gamma$ sheet--- see Fig.~\ref{fig:DFT}) distorts anisotropically, and undergoes a Lifshitz transition from an electron-like to an open geometry at $-0.75$~GPa (where negative values denote compression)~\cite{Barber19_PRB}. $T_\text{c}$ increases from 1.5~K in unstressed \SRO{} to 3.5~K, while the $c$-axis upper critical field $H_\text{c2}$ increases by a factor of twenty~\cite{Steppke17_Science}.
+It is difficult to obtain such a strong $H_\text{c2}$ enhancement without a gap that is large at the point in $k$-space where the transition occurs and the Fermi velocity falls nearly to zero --- this would be the $Y$ point for compression along $[100]$, for example.
+In a two-dimensional picture, this point is parity-invariant, so the gap of odd-parity order parameters must vanish there, and the critical enhancement was therefore an early indication that the order parameter had to be even parity \cite{Steppke17_Science}.